ascholerChemeketa/cs160Reader/_sources/OperatingSystems/OperatingSystems.rst

 .. sidebar:: \*nix

     UNIX is an operating system developed in the 1970s at AT&T. It became the most common operating system for computers in academia and industry.
-To this day, UNIX based computers remain popular in environments where developers want unfettered control over how the operating system works.
+To this day, UNIX-based computers remain popular in environments where developers want unfettered control over how the operating system works.

     There are many "flavors" of UNIX and operating systems based on UNIX (sometimes referred to as "\*nixes").
-Apple's OSX is related to a UNIX based operating system.
+Apple's OSX is related to a UNIX-based operating system.
 Linux is a free Unix-like operating system.

 Operating systems that solve similar problems on similar hardware tend to themselves be similar.
 Windows, OSX, and Linux desktops all provide similar ways to view files, and interact with programs because they are used on personal computers with mice and keyboards.
 Phone operating systems like Android and iOS are similar because they generally operate on devices with smaller screens that are touch-sensitive.